Cenecia/Assessments/README.md

   -Answers to each question are saved and can be modified

-  -Scoring - scoring system will be similar to the following: checking off any 1s will result in a score of 1, if no 1's are checked, but any level 2 items are checked, score is 2, if no 1's or 2's are checked and any level 3 items are checked, score is 3, if ALL level 3s are checked and all level 4's are checked score is 4.
+  -Scoring system: checking off any 1s will result in a score of 1, if no 1's are checked, but any level 2 items are checked, score is 2, if no 1's or 2's are checked and any level 3 items are checked, score is 3, if ALL level 3s are checked and all level 4's are checked score is 4.

 #In Development Features